iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> Stopped checking for exposures.<br> :date: __2021-04-12 05:03:34__

+> I thought it started working when I uninstalled and reinstalled it (it stopped in February and did this in March bc I only then realized this) because it said it checked again but it hasn't done anything since then.<br> :date: __2021-04-08 14:48:13__

 > Terrible app.
 Hasn't checked for exposures since Feb 14 (apr 3 now).
 And I've never had an exposure notification.
 And why are no stats being released as to how many notifications have been sent, how many tokens exchanged, etc. to allow us to see where we fall in the mix.
 I could be all alone on the moon and the app would behave identically to my experience so far.<br> :date: __2021-04-04 05:07:24__